 The PTA recommends more accountability to parents.
 Parental involvement in children's education is a primary theme of the PTA because students perform better when their parents are involved.
 The No Child Left Behind Act of 2001 (NCLB) contains a section designed to reward schools that increase parental involvement.
 NCLB is expected to be reauthorized by Congress in the upcoming legislative sessions.
 While the PTA supports the parental involvement provisions of the NCLB, it recommends several changes as part of the reauthorization.
 The recommendations are designed to encourage parents actively to participate in their children's education through increased accountability to the parents at the local and state levels.
 Given that Congress cannot directly order parents to get in involved, the PTA seeks to increase parental involvement by requiring stronger efforts by schools to involve the parents.
 States must hold their local units responsible for providing more information to parents about their child and the school in general.
 PTA's Building Successful Partnerships program promotes awareness of the importance of parental involvement.

-The PTA recommends enactment of the Protecting Medicaid Safety Net Act of 2008.
-This legislation would extend to April, 2009, a moratorium on the enactment of Medicaid rules that will significantly affect a school's ability to provide essential services to special needs and other disadvantaged students.
+The PTA recommends the enactment of the Protecting Medicaid Safety Net Act of 2008.
+This legislation would extend to April 2009, a moratorium on the enactment of Medicaid rules that will significantly affect a school's ability to provide essential services to special needs and other disadvantaged students.
 The PTA believes that the rules limit case management services for the affected beneficiaries more than the governing statute intends or requires.
 The postponement will give Congress additional time to examine the potential adverse consequences of implementing the rules.

 The PTA supports the Child Nutrition Promotion and School Lunch Protection Act.
 This legislation would apply USDA standards for school lunch and breakfast programs to foods sold outside of school meals.
 While schools now offer soft drinks, candy, and fried snack foods, the expanded rules would require schools to offer nutritious beverage and food choices that are consistent with current nutrition standards for children.